BawdyAnarchist/quBSD/Future_Development.md

 2. jailmap
 	- Add a generic parameter that tacks on any "-s 99:0 <options>"
-	- Add a line to override bhyve options

 3. Scripts that should integrate VMs
 	- qb-stop , qb-start, qb-edit (now needs "add" function for multiple taps at least), qb-rename , qb-destroy, qb-stat, qb-create, qb-disp

 4. New scripts
 	qb-pci
 		- summary of PCI devices relevant to user